hytechclub/capstone/Sessions/Session02.md

 [This board](https://trello.com/b/R1EEhM15/hy-tech-club-software-development-template) can be used as a template.
 Instructors should check that each team has a board created and customized.

+## GitHub Repository Cloning
+Instructors will have to create repositories for each team based on their project.
+They will have to setup proper branch protections for the `main` and `develop` branches.
+Once students have created GitHub accounts, they should be added as collaborators in their team's repository.
+Students should also clone their team's repository locally, so it is ready to go.
+In the next session, during the [GitHub Lesson](../GitHubLesson/README.md), students will be able to practice contributing to their team's repositories.

+### Optional Self-Paced Work: Hello World

 ## Design & Backlog
 For the remainder of the session, teams should work on planning out their projects.
 They can collaborate on drawing up wireframes using [Figma](https://www.figma.com/), [draw.io](https://drawio-app.com/), or good old fashioned pen and paper.
 They can also add items to their To Do list, and work on prioritizing the list.